Top 10 Best Sites

 She met Reinier online and, even though he lived in the Netherlands and she lived in Australia, they knew they’d found something special.
-He uprooted his life and moved to Perth to be with her.
-This unlikely couple would never have met if not for Bristlr.
+He later uprooted his life and moved to Perth to be with her.

 Another testament to the site’s success is Jenna and Chad, who met when one of Jenna’s friends created her profile for her as a joke.
-They became engaged after five months of dating, because some women just find beards irresistible, and now live happily in their house in Chicago.
+They became engaged after five months of dating, and now live happily in their house in Chicago.

 John told us Bristlr averages about one wedding per month, based on what they’re hearing from their members.